grayasm/git-main/world/adrian_nye_xlib/8_Events/README.txt

       character string.
       There is a special provision for a special Compose key available on some keyboards to type characters for languages other than English.

+      Note:
+      - some of the events explained in this chapter (the ones that contain Request in their name, e.g.  XEvent.xresizerequest, XEvent.xconfigurerequest) are send by X server to a different client than the one that created the window informing about that window's size, position, etc.  I did not know how to set up the window manager, so these samples are not in this folder atm.